VisTrails/VisTrails/doc/usersguide/persistent_archive.rst

 This package builds upon the `file_archive tool <https://github.com/remram44/file_archive>`_.
 Should you need to insert or extract files from the store from outside VisTrails, you will find the store in ``~/.vistrails/file_archive``.

-Files are stored uncompressed in the store, along with metadata in the form of key-value pairs. |vistrails| stores the generating module location and signature in their, but you can add all the meaningful metadata you might need for later identification.
+Files are stored uncompressed in the store, along with metadata in the form of key-value pairs. |vistrails| stores the generating module location and signature in there, but you can add all the meaningful metadata you might need for later identification.

 |vistrails| provides 4 types of modules: